anna-latz/coding_challenge/README.md

 After making some high level decisions I started coding.
 Of course I encountered problems from time to time which is why I made some small changes here and there.
 For instance:

-- At first I started implementing authentication using emails and hashed passwords, but I decided it was out of scope, so I simplified the login/logout system to simply use the driverId
+- At first I started implementing authentication using emails and hashed passwords, but I decided it was out of scope for this challenge, so I simplified the login/logout system to simply use the driverId.
-- I tried out a few different test frameworks and played around with seeding mongo dbs, but the implementation was taking too long, so I decided to go with mocha and chai.
+- I tried out a few different test frameworks and played around with seeding mongo dbs, but the implementation was taking too long, so I decided to go with mocha and chai for now.

 **Thoughts**

 I am still unsure whether the use of an express session is needed in this use case.
 I implemented it because I thought it was necessary when querying and submitting locations for active sessions.
 The way I understood the requirements was that locations can only be queried and submitted if a driver is logged in/ has an active session.
 Plus, using sessions seems to be the norm when handling logins/logouts.
 However, it could also be possible to pass the driverId as a parameter instead, which would make the use of an express session redundant.
-This is definitely something I would like to get an opinion on.
+I would definitely like to get your opinion on this matter.

-Further to this, sessions seem to be persistent in this use case as they are simply go &#39;inactive&#39;.
+Further to this, sessions seem to be persistent in this use case as they simply change to &#39;inactive&#39; after logout.
 In a real life scenario, I would expect there to be A LOT of inactive sessions and storing them might become a problem.
 This is definitely something I was thinking about when working on this challenge.

 If only I had more time …

 If I had more time, I would love to learn more about seeding mongo dbs and how to properly set up tests.
 I definitely need to improve my testing skills and would love to find out what your ideas are around testing APIs.
-My current team seems to constantly battle with writing unit tests for APIs and trying to figure out how much time/effort should be spend setting up test environments, so please let me know what you think!
+My current team constantly seems to battle with writing unit tests for APIs and trying to figure out how much time/effort should be spend setting up test environments, so please let me know what you think!

 ## How To Run